 John was the youngest President elected by the Stratford Kiwanis Club, where he continues to serve as a Senior Member.
 He chaired the $1.4 million Renaissance Campaign to save the historic Normal School beside the Stratford Festival.
-He is currently co-chair, along with Des McAnuff, of the “Places, Please” capital campaign to retire the mortgage at the new Performing Artists Lodge, Stratford.
+He also co-chaired, along with Des McAnuff, of the “Places, Please” capital campaign to retire the mortgage at the Performing Artists Lodge, Stratford.

 For his extensive charitable service John has been honoured with the Julia Award by the Canadian Cystic Fibrosis Foundation, a Paul Harris Fellowship from Rotary International, and the Queen’s Golden Jubilee Medal.